 The mental health organization did a phased rollout, first doing a soft launch in November 2020 to staff and clients already using the organization’s mobile app for scheduling appointments.
 From that process, they worked out kinks such as account creation issues, platform access anomalies (Chrome versus Safari), and received feedback that the material was still too student focused.
 After some revisions, the site was made available to clinic “friendlies” — folks who had donated to the center in the past.
 The health center solicited feedback from these beta testers in the MHCD community, and the site’s content and landing page were tweaked accordingly before its official launch in late December 2020.

-Your Best has since been updated and edited; a 2.0 version is slated for late summer 2021.
+Version 1.0 of You@ Your Best has since been updated and edited; a 2.0 version is slated for late summer 2021.
 In the future, MHCD would like to curate content from Spanish-speaking developers and offer niche material for different so-called collectives including African Americans, immigrants, and LGBTQ users.
 The health center plans to partner with the National Mental Health Innovation Center

 to offer resources designed with a multicultural perspective.